 Depending upon your status and credit score, you may also qualify for an FHA loan.
 An FHA loan often enticers buyers with sexy interest rates and lower down payments (FHA loans can get by with as low as 3.5% down!)
 It's good to get it if you can, especially as a first-timer who may not have so much cash or liquidity.

 Obtain quotes from at least three lenders.
-It’s not only smart business, but a difference in interest rates could save you thousands of dollars on what is arguably the biggest purchase you’ll ever make.
+It's not only smart business, but a difference in interest rates could save you thousands of dollars on what is arguably the biggest purchase you'll ever make.
 Ask for mortgage broker referrals from friends and family.
-To shop mortgage and home loan interest rates with zero hassle or commitment click here.
+We like LendingTree and to shop mortgage and home loan interest rates with zero hassle or commitment click here.

 4. Bid Appropriately and Unemotionally